VictorLuizFerreira/MachineLearning/README.md

 # Machine-Learning

-## This is a postgraduate Machine Learning projects using Python and libraries with Jupyter Notebook.
+## This is a postgraduate Machine Learning projects using Python and his libraries.

 ### Used Technologies